Coleslaw1/SMR_ML/README.md

 # ML
-Machine learning repo for SMR
+Machine learning repo for the SMR-minor